NeverMindDev/nvm_house/README.md

 -Added the options for admin that can add a buyable house, or add instant for the player ID, and by that added a buyable houses

+Update 1.2.0

+-Added Admin command, if they're close to the house, it will automatically detect that house, and will show all information about it
+-Added in this menu, interior change, delete house, open/close house -Fix some bugs, and hopefully it's gona work finally now -Reduced the updateions of the houses only when something is happening

 For the future :